Stilmark/nexo-pro-php/README.md

-# NexoPro connector for PHP
+# Nexo Pro connector for PHP

 ## Install using composer ##